-Applicable large employers should be aware of the updated, reduced affordability percentage for plan years beginning in 2022, and should consider it along with all other relevant factors when setting contributions.
+This is a significant adjustment in the affordability threshold.
+Applicable large employers should be aware of the updated, reduced affordability percentage for plan years beginning in 2023, and should consider it along with all other relevant factors when setting contributions.

-This alert was prepared for Woodruff Sawyer by Marathas Barrow Weatherhead Lent LLP, a national law firm with recognized experts on the Affordable Care Act.
+This alert was prepared for Woodruff Sawyer by Marathas Barrow Weatherhead Lent LLP, a national law firm with recognized experts on ERISA-governed and non-ERISA-governed retirement and welfare plans, executive compensation, and employment law.
 Contact Stacy Barrow or Nicole Quinn-Gato at sbarrow@marbarlaw.com or nquinngato@marbarlaw.com.

-The information provided in this alert is not, is not intended to be, and shall not be construed to be, either the provision of legal advice or an offer to provide legal services, nor does it necessarily reflect the opinions of the agency, our lawyers or our clients.
+The information provided in this alert is not, is not intended to be, and shall not be construed to be, either the provision of legal advice or an offer to provide legal services, nor does it necessarily reflect the opinions of the agency, our lawyers, or our clients.
 This is not legal advice.
 No client-lawyer relationship between you and our lawyers is or may be created by your use of this information.
 Rather, the content is intended as a general overview of the subject matter covered.
 This agency and Marathas Barrow Weatherhead Lent LLP are not obligated to provide updates on the information presented herein.
 Those reading this alert are encouraged to seek direct counsel on legal questions.

-© 2021 Marathas Barrow Weatherhead Lent LLP.
+© 2022 Marathas Barrow Weatherhead Lent LLP.
 All Rights Reserved.